shirleymeii/RateMD-Geographic-Analysis/README.md

 We can also evaluate income levels in these geographic locations and compare it to the average physician rating and physicians available.
 We can explore whether income in geographic locations affect physician access and quality.
 This project will help in enabling decision making in opening public clinics and facilities.

-This project will
 ## B. Requirements

 ### 1. Requirements Analysis
 - Business Personas
   - Government Healthcare Officials: Identify undeserved communities and regions and record gaps in quality and accessible healthcare
-  - Healthcare Physicians: Those looking to open a practice can identify where there may be a lack of accessible healthcare for specialities in certain areas.
+  - Healthcare Physicians: Those looking to open a practice can identify where there may be a lack of accessible healthcare for specialties in certain areas.
 This can be a business opportunity for them
   - Patients: Patients or families who may need more specialized medical attention when looking for places to move to can utilize the dashboard to see where there is more healthcare accessibility suitable for them

 - Risks
-  - Data Quality Issues: There may duplicate doctor entries with the name slightly mispelled
+  - Data Quality Issues: There may be duplicate doctor entries with the name slightly misspelled
   - Rating Bias: Online reviews can be fabricated or biased

-- Costs

 - Timeline
   June 14th, 2026   Requirements Gathering, Cost, Benefits, Risks, Architecture